cmsgs/android_device_samsung_galaxytab/tools/readme.txt

     If that doesnt help try "adb shell stop hciattach" Sometimes hciattach service gets stuck when starting.
 I have added code to stop it automatically.

 Latest fixes:

+2011-01-19
+Switch to Nexus S libaudio.
+Much simpler, doesn't crash and Bluetooth headset shows some signs of life.

 2011-01-17
 Fix p1_keyboard.kl, remove key codes unsupported in CM. add left and right alt.